Social wasps and bees in the Upper Midwest

-If a nest is located in an out of the way location and is unlikely to be disturbed, it is best left alone and ignored.
-If, however, a nest is located in a "high traffic" area such as along walks or near doorways, control is justified to reduce the threat of being stung.
+If a nest is located in an out-of-the-way location and is unlikely to be disturbed, it is best left alone and ignored.
+If, however, a nest is located in a "high traffic" area such as along walkways or near doorways, control is justified to reduce the threat of being stung.
 Yellowjackets and paper wasps are very protective of their colonies and will defend them if they feel threatened.

-If you can see the nest, e.g. it is attached to the eaves; you can treat it using an aerosol spray labeled for "wasps and hornets" or something similar.
+If you can see the nest (e.g. it is attached to the eaves), you can treat it using an aerosol spray* labeled for "wasps and hornets" or something similar.
 These typically contain active ingredients such as tetramethrin or prallethrin.
-For yellowjackets, spray it directly into opening of the nest (where the yellowjackets fly back and forth).
+For yellowjackets, spray it directly into the opening of the nest (where the yellowjackets fly back and forth).
 For paper wasps, spray them so all of the combs receive some insecticide.
 It is also possible to kill paper wasps with a soap and water mixture.